Team-20-MagicPi/body_detection/README.md

 # body_detection
 In this programme we also use a infrared sensor to detect the body of the user standing in front of the magic mirror.
 And using it to control the screen on and off.

-This repository includes:
+This repository includes:<br>
-1.Cmake files and Cmakelists.
+1.Cmake files and Cmakelists.<br>
-2.One .h files.
+2.One .h files.<br>
-3.Two cpp files including detect_main.cpp which is the main program.
+3.Two cpp files including detect_main.cpp which is the main program.<br>
-Cmakefiles may differ when they are applied to different systems or different devices.
+Cmakefiles may differ when they are applied to different systems or different devices.<br>

 # Table of Content
   1.Program introduction